How Exactly Does Exercise Reduce Stress?

 Our brains respond to exercise in a profound and positive way.
 Physical activity rewires our brain at a biochemical level, helping us handle stress more effectively.
 That’s why many scientists and healthcare professionals recommend exercise as a tool to combat chronic stress.
 Much like you would use medication, regular exercise is as much a treatment as it is a fun hobby.

 Humans are designed to move.
-But more than 60 percent of adults in the US don't move enough, which could contribute to increased stress levels.
-A majority of Americans lead a relatively sedentary lifestyle, with many spending a good portion of their day sitting, driving or working a desk job, for example.
+But more than 60 percent of U.S. adults don’t move enough, which could contribute to increased stress levels.
+A majority of Americans lead a relatively sedentary lifestyle, with so many spending a good portion of their day sitting, driving or working a desk job, for example.
 According to the American Institute of Stress, some 77 percent of people experience levels of stress so intensely that it affects their physical health.

 Not getting enough physical activity isn’t the sole cause of stress, of course.
 Though exercise does have a powerful effect on your brain.